Filtering IP Addresses From Your Stats

 An Internet Protocol (IP) Address is a numerical label that uniquely identifies each device or computer on a network.

-- Repeat steps 4-6 for each IP address you want filtered
+- Repeat steps 4-7 for each IP address you want to be filtered.

 That's it!
 You're all set.
 Go ahead and visit one of your landing pages without fear of your visit adversely affecting your stats.